CityOfPhiladelphia/ais/docs/APIUSAGE.md

     -H "Authorization: Gatekeeper-Key abcd1234efab5678cdef9012abcd3456"
 ```

+**Query Flags**

+Any result set can be further filtered to contain only addresses that have OPA account numbers by using the
+`opa_only` querystring parameter.

+You can request that units contained within a given property be returned along
+with the top-level property by specifying the `include_units` querystring
+parameter.
+This parameter is only relevant for *address* queries.

+You can request that the geometry of the address object by returned as coordinates of a particular projection, by specifying the `srid=####` querystring parameter, where #### is the numeric projection SRID/EPSG. (i.e. http://spatialreference.org/ref/)

+**Query Matching**

 ## <a name="Response Structure & Metadata"></a>Response Structure & Metadata

+There are currently two distinct json response formats representing address and intersection responses.

 Addresses for all endpoints except */account* are returned in a paginated
 [GeoJSON](http://geojson.org/geojson-spec.html) [FeatureCollection](http://geojson.org/geojson-spec.html#feature-collection-objects).